ejprice54321/Goodreads/README.md

 - beautifulSoup
 - pymysql
 - time
-- *Line 7 in database.py should be changes to fit user information
+- *Line 7 in database.py should be changes to fit individual user and password information

 ## Object Outline (also the data collected)